tomheaton/mcjty-website/docs/1.12/gui.md

 }
 ```

-Here is the blockstate json (`blockstates/testcontainerblock.json`).
+Here is the blockstate JSON (`blockstates/testcontainerblock.json`).
 Note that in this example we don't have our own block model but instead use the vanilla cube_all model:

 ```json title="blockstates/testcontainerblock.json"